Susan B. Anthony

-Nineteenth century America is historically noteworthy not only for its key societal representatives being born beneath the sign of Aquarius but that these Aquarians of Representation also developed close bonds of friendships amongst each other.
+Nineteenth century America is historically noteworthy not only for its key societal representatives being born beneath the sign of Aquarius but that these Aquarians of Representation also developed close bonds of friendship among each other.

-The best example of this uniquely Aquarian bond of friendship is the one shared between the Aquarian who represented Women’s Rights, Susan B. Anthony and the Aquarian who represented Black Civil Rights, the great orator and abolitionist leader, Frederick Douglass.
+The best example of this uniquely Aquarian bond of friendship is the one shared between the Aquarian who represented Women’s Rights, Susan B. Anthony and the Aquarian who represented Black Civil Rights, the historic orator and Abolitionist leader, Frederick Douglass.